Wildlife Smuggling Is a Crisis of Epic Proportion.Endangered species need you. Sign the letter NOW!

 When Bobo was a baby clinging to his mother, she was killed, butchered, and sold as meat.
 He was lucky to be saved by PASA and Lwiro Primate Rehabilitation Center.

-Add your name to PASA’s petition and tell U.S. Customs it’s unacceptable to let this dangerous and cruelly hunted meat enter the United States.
+Add your name to PASA’s letter and tell U.S. Customs it’s unacceptable to let this dangerous and cruelly hunted meat enter the United States.

 It’s estimated that every MONTH, 15,000 pounds of illegal wildlife meat is smuggled into the United States and sold throughout the country.